kharindra/Predicting-Geomagnetic-Activity/README.md

 ### Application:

-To run the application, install all required libraries above.
+To run the application, you can just install all the required libraries above.
 And run the following command from the local repo **/streamlit** directory:

 ```console
 streamlit run web_app.py